 Sugar absorbs heat really well — it will continue boiling even with the heat slightly reduced.
 Reducing the heat slightly at this step helps prevent the sugar temp from getting too hot and turning into hard candy.

-The syrup will seem quite loose and liquidy when it's warm, but as it cools it will thicken into a more syrup-like consistency.
+The syrup will seem quite loose and liquid when it's hot, but will thicken into a more syrup-like consistency as it cools.

 I used to feel super guilty throwing away the strawberry pieces after using them to infuse the water.
 It seemed wasteful!
 But I don't want you to feel that way.